 You can create simple yet informational eBooks (PDFs) and provide them to your visitors in exchange for their emails.

 eBooks are, basically, well-designed and shortened version of a book which can be used to educate or to explain something to the readers.

-You can hire any professional in order to get your eBook designed or you can use MS Word or simply use the Google Slides to create an awesome looking eBook.
+You can hire any professional to get your eBook designed or you can use MS Word or simply use the Google Slides to create an awesome looking eBook.

 ✅ “In 2015, the net worth of the eLearning market was $165 Billion which is expected to exceed $240 Billion by 2023″, reports Global Market Insights.

-Deepak from digitaldeepak.com created a great online course on blogging named “100-day Blogging Course” and made a ton lots of money.
+Deepak from digitaldeepak.com created a great online course on blogging named “100-day Blogging Course” and made tons of money.
 He, now, is considered among the top digital marketers of India.

 Wondering how to sell & host these online courses?

-If you are just getting started with selling courses online then Udemy is highly recommended because it also has a marketplace which will reduce efforts in marketing your courses.
+If you are just getting started with selling courses online then Udemy is highly recommended because it also has a marketplace that will reduce efforts in marketing your courses.